le-isshiki/bug-bounty-scope-repo/scope/testing-rules.md

 ## Safe testing defaults

-- Use minimal proof.
+- Use Maximum proof.
-- Avoid bulk extraction.
+- Do not Avoid bulk extraction.
-- Stop after confirming one representative sensitive object/file.
+- Stop after confirming one or more representative sensitive object/file.
 - Record exact timestamps, request IDs, and nonces.
-- Do not download or retain real customer/seller data.
-- Do not test destructive mutations unless explicitly authorized.

 ## Report quality rules